 Mail or Male?

-As a noun, mail refers to letters or parcels sent by post.
+- "Mail" means letters or parcels sent by post.

-As a verb, to mail means to send a letter or a parcel by post.
+- "To mail" means to send a letter or a parcel by post.

 - I get mail; therefore, I am.
-(Here, mail is a noun.)
+(Here, "mail" is a noun.)

 - I'm not sure that I mailed them, although I did close the slot and open it again to check.
-(Here, mail is a verb.)
+(Here, "mail" is a verb.)

-MaleThe noun male denotes something as masculine (i.e., not female).
-The word male may also be used an adjective.
+MaleThe noun "male" denotes something as masculine (i.e., not female).
+The word "male" may also be used an adjective.

 - I wanted to be a male ballet dancer.
-(Here, male is an adjective.)
+(Here, "male" is an adjective.)

 - The word "excess" has no meaning for a male.
-(Here, male is a noun.)
+(Here, "male" is a noun.)